ghorwin/SIM-VICUS/README.md

 Source code documentation is done with Doxygen, which generates its documentation for the _entire_ source code and stores the output in `docs/api`.
 For this purpose run the `NandradSolver.doxyfile` in the `NandradSolver/doc` directory through Doxygen.

+General documentation can be also found inside the [overview](https://ghorwin.github.io/SIM-VICUS/).

 ## Mailing List